 The City is encouraged to use a portion of its accumulated fund balance to reduce the obligations to Ambac beginning in 2023.
-In the alternative, the City may wish to use a portion of the fund balance in 2020, 2021 and 2022 to serve as a bridge to the reduced debt service requirements beginning in 2023.
-The Coordinator recommends the City adopt a multi-tiered strategy consisting of: i. paying the full debt service on the bonds during 2018-2022, ii. applying a portion of the City's fund balance to payments to Ambac, and iii. negotiating with Ambac relating to pre-2014 defaults, other amounts owed and negative carry in any advance refunding escrow.
+The Coordinator recommends the City adopt a multitiered strategy consisting of: i. paying the full debt service on the bonds during 2018-2022, ii. applying a portion of the City's fund balance to payments to Ambac, and iii. negotiating with Ambac relating to pre-2014 defaults and negative carry in any advance refunding escrow.

-Ambac is encouraged to negotiate appropriate reduction, to the largest extent possible, of all amounts owed by the City with particular attention paid to defaults prior to December 22, 2013 (and accrued interest thereon), considering the fact Ambac was paid an insurance premium, and the City was in fact in severe financial distress when the insured event occurred.
+Ambac is encouraged to negotiate appropriate reduction, to the largest extent possible, all amounts not paid by the City prior to December 22, 2013 (and accrued interest thereon), considering the fact Ambac was paid an insurance premium, and the City was in fact in severe financial distress when the insured event occurred.